I am very pleased to inform you about the opportunities available to you as an undergraduate in our department.

 Degree options are wide-ranging.
 Within our three core areas, EE, CE and CS, we offer an option to get your Masters degree simultaneously with your BS degree, or to choose a course of study within the Weinberg School of Arts & Sciences (as an alternative to the McCormick School of Engineering).
 You can also choose to minor in CS, EE and CE.

 I invite you to explore our website and learn more about us.
-If you have questions, or would like specific information about one or more of our programs, please phone us at 847-491-3451 or email mentors at eecs.northwestern.edu.
+If you have questions, or would like specific information about one or more of our programs, you are welcome to download our Undergraduate Study Manual, or to phone us at 847-491-3451, or email us at email@example.com - someone will look into your question and get back to you as soon as possible.
 We look forward to hearing from you!